oneminch/breathe/README.md

 - The main CSS file for this project (`style.css`) is compiled from the `style.scss` file located in the same directory.
     - To code some CSS, please modify the .scss file,
     - To compile .scss file to .css, open Git Bash in assets/css/ and run `sass --watch style.scss:style.css` (Make sure to end the process once done; This command constantly watches each modification saved).
-- If JavaScript files in src/ are modified, run `npm run start` from the main directory to bundle them using Webpack and Babel.
+- If JavaScript files in src/ are modified, or if you are done making changes, all you need to do is push and the GitHub actions file I set up will automatically build it.
+- Then submit a pull request